 Its hair grows unevenly: a semblance of a mane of stiff and sparse bristles covers only the back of the head and ridge.

 It loves to dig in the mud and always looks dirty; it has big calluses on its limbs from constant digging.
-The warthog is cautious and fearful; in case of danger, it raises its tail, for which it received the nickname Radio Africa.
+The not common warthog is cautious and fearful; in case of danger, it raises its tail, for which it received the nickname, Radio Africa.

-When male wild boars fight each other, they bang their heads against each other.
+When male wild boars fight, they bang their heads against each other.
 They generally eat plants and grass and use their snout to dig roots, and they can run very fast when their situation is threatened.

 Wild Boars can run up to 48 kilometers in one hour.
 They can survive a long time without water in dry weather.
 When there is water, they immediately soak in it.